opendatacube/cube-in-a-box/README.md

 If you want to make changes within the docker container, the underlying Linux terminal is accessible by executing `docker-compose exec jupyter bash` in PowerShell.
 This will start a terminal session within the container, where you can execute Linux commands to install additional packages, etc.
 It is also possible to use [IPython Magic Commands](https://ipython.readthedocs.io/en/stable/interactive/magics.html) to execute some bash commands from within a Notebook.
 Use `%% Bash` at the top of a cell, and that cell will execute commands to the terminal.
 Not all commands work, however pip will function to install and update python packages.

+## Detailed Amazon Web Services (AWS) Install Instructions
+If you are unfamiliar with AWS, this detailed guide can help you set up an AWS account, and create the necessary AWS components using the provided template from the [Magic Link](https://console.aws.amazon.com/cloudformation/home?#/stacks/new?stackName=cube-in-a-box&templateURL=https://s3-ap-southeast-2.amazonaws.com/cubeinabox/opendatacube-test.yml) as above.

+* First you will need an AWS account.
+While a 12 month free trail to several different AWS products is available, the computing power offered by the trial remote server is not enough to run demonstration ODC products.
+The cheapest option is currently a `t2.small` EC2 server, which will cost approximately $10 USD per month, if left running for the entire month.
+* Sign up for an [AWS account](https://portal.aws.amazon.com/billing/signup#/start).
+* The account that is created is known as a root account.
+It has access to every capability of AWS, including your billing information. * To follow recommended security practice, [you should first create an Administrator IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) for you main log-in account, which limits only access to billing and other large adminsistrative policy changes.
+The procedure listed in the above link will take you through creating the Administrator account, and when done, you should [log in as the Administrator](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_how-users-sign-in.html).